CoollGame/1/README.md

-**Introducing the Revolutionary Random Number Generator!**
+**Introducing Jackpot Boost!**

 Are you tired of traditional random number generators?
-Our program offers a groundbreaking method for generating random numbers using a unique constant derived from the product of Pi and the current date.
+Jackpot Boost offers a groundbreaking method for generating random numbers using a unique constant derived from the product of Pi and the current date.
 This innovative approach ensures that no two sets of numbers are ever the same, making it perfect for lottery selections or any other purpose requiring true randomness.

 ### Key Features:
 - **Unique Constant**: Utilizes a specially calculated constant with no analogs in existing methods.